LeetLLM

 Minimal wrapper

 The next snippet uses a fake provider function so you can run the shape without credentials.
-The point is the control flow: call, parse, validate, log, return.
+It carries the exact policy decision from the previous lesson through parse, business validation, logging, and return.

 This example is small, but it already has three production habits: